Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

 *MT.AsanaTask* here is an int value obtained by registering the Manifests with a Manifest Registry such as the one at [fr8.co](https://fr8.co/manifest_registry)

-## Step 6 - Add "Get tasks" Activity
+## Step 6 - Add "Get Tasks" Activity

-To make activities development easy for the terminal we add file AsanaOAuthBaseActivity with same named class to **Activities** folder.
+To make activities development easy for the Terminal we add the AsanaOAuthBaseActivity  class to the **Activities** folder.
-The purpose of this class is handle token interaction.
-General idea here is separation of concerns all authentification specific actions will do SDK, hub interaction with data transformations is activity responsibility
+The purpose of this class is to handle token interaction.
+This frees Activity code from having to deal with token issues.

-You probably want ask 'why don't we implement general auth logic in TerminalActivity base class?' - the answer is simple, every third party service has it's own way of authentication implementation, even if it follows oAuth spec, there are many small incompatible things.
+At this point you might ask 'Why isn't more of this auth logic implemented at the SDK level in the TerminalActivity base class?' - the answer is  that there's enough incompatibility between different web service oauth implemetations to make it difficult to generalize beyond where we've gone so far.
+But we're still working on it.

 ---
     using System;